rongmon/rbcodes/README.md

 	5) abstools: A complex absorption line analysis GUI to simultaneously continuum fit and measure EW/logN of several absorption lines.
 This is under GUIs/abstools.
 		     Look up readme file in that folder for a working example.

+	6) rb_specgui: Wrapper for a complex 1d spectrum viwer and line identifier [Plotspec_integrated.py].
+	               This is the upgraded pyqt5 version of rb_plot_spec package.

+	7) gui_dev/main.py : This is a new GUI to measure redshifts of galaxies using 1d or 2d spectrum.
+			     Can be used in batch mode and is optimized for JWST spectroscopy.